Bose-Einstein condensation in the Rindler space: The effective potential

-Now that $\widetilde{D}_\pm=\widetilde{D}$ have been obtained, backing to eq.(\ref{W_Dpm}), we perform the integrations.
-We start with performing the Wick rotation toward the $\eta$-direction.
-At this time, the metric given in eq.(\ref{Rindler_metric}) changes to
+Now that $\widetilde{D}_\pm=\widetilde{D}$ have been obtained, backing to (\ref{W_Dpm}), we perform the integrates.
+We begin with performing the Wick rotation toward the $\eta$-direction.
+At this time, the metric given in (\ref{Rindler_metric}) changes to

-We can see from this form that the $\eta$-direction is $S^1$-compactified with the period $\beta=2\pi$.
+From this, we can see that the $\eta$-direction is $S^1$-compactified with the period $\beta=2\pi$.

 Then, the following replacement arises:

 with